rabblerouser/core/README.md

 ### Linting

-We use ESlint to enforce a consisten style across the project.
+We use ESLint to enforce a consisten style across the project.
 Linting of the frontend code is already part of the build, and the backend will be soon as well.
-To run eslint use one of these commands:
+To run ESLint use one of these commands:

     npm run lint-frontend
     npm run lint-backend